wcbonner/InfluxDBWindSVG/ReadMe.md

-I started all of this truing to use https://www.influxdata.com/blog/getting-started-c-influxdb/ as a starting point.
+I started all of this trying to use https://www.influxdata.com/blog/getting-started-c-influxdb/ as a starting point.

 It required getting https://github.com/offa/influxdb-cxx up and running, which required this as a prerequisite: https://github.com/libcpr/cpr